 An estate trustee has strict and quite onerous obligations to the estate they act for.
 The trustee is obligated to carry out their duties in accordance with the terms laid out in the trust document, and in accordance with the legislation governing their actions.

 A trustee cannot vary the terms of a trust unless variation is specifically permitted in the trust document.
 If a trustee varies the terms without the explicit authority to do so, he or she is in breach of the trust and of his/her fiduciary duties.

 If you have been appointed a trustee, the first thing you should do is seek the guidance of an experienced estate lawyer.
-Arbesman Hamilton LLP and its predecessor firms have advised trustees in Toronto since 1953.
-Our estate lawyers have helped hundreds of clients understand the scope of their legal duties and obligations, have counselled trustees on the risks and liabilities that attach to their role, and have recommended best practices to mitigate those risks.
+NULaw and its predecessor firms have advised trustees in Toronto since 1953.
+Our estate lawyer, Lex Arbesman, has helped hundreds of clients understand the scope of their legal duties and obligations.
+Lex counsels trustees on the risks and liabilities that attach to their role and recommends best practices to mitigate those risks.

 Generally speaking, a court will not interfere with a trust and substitute its own judgment for that of the trust settlor.
 However, there are four possible grounds on which a court will make a variation: on consent, through the Variation of Trusts Act, via the court’s inherent jurisdiction, and through the court’s jurisdiction over charities.